 No matter the source of the food’s ingredients or the amount of meat contained in its recipe.

 To justify their bizarre choice, the writers go on to explain…

 “Premium or otherwise, any (dog) food you see on supermarket or pet store shelves that’s labeled ‘complete and balanced’, ‘total nutrition’ or ‘100% nutritious’ should meet the minimum standards for nutrition set by the Association of American Feed Control Officials.
 That indicates that it’s adequate for the vast majority of healthy pets.”

 Where ‘Cheap’ Rules

 These evaluators apparently believe that protein is protein.
 Fat is fat.
 And it doesn’t make any difference from where the ingredients come.
 So long as they meet the absolute minimum requirements to sustain life.

 And that price should be the main factor that defines a good dog food.

 Or if you believe that all fats are created equal — even if they come from fatty trimmings and low grade vegetable oils.

 Or that carb-heavy, factory processed dog food pellets are superior to fresh meat and produce.

-Now, if you believe (like I) that there’s something inherently wrong with using cereal mill rejects, floor sweepings, animal by-products, cancer-causing preservatives and restaurant grease to make dog food, then you’ve earned the right to call yourself…
+And if you believe (like I) that there’s something inherently wrong with using cereal mill rejects, floor sweepings, animal by-products, cancer-causing preservatives and restaurant grease to make dog food, then you have a right to question this Consumer Report’s recommendation.